 Osteochondral lesions of the talus (OLT)

-While your doctor makes a diagnosis about your ankles pain, detailed general and medical histories are essential to distinguish between various causes.
-The points below help doctors to diagnosis foot pain, which include pain in the ankle:
+While your doctor diagnoses your ankle’s pain, detailed general and medical histories are essential to distinguish between various causes.
+The points below help doctors diagnose foot pain, which includes pain in the ankle:

-◊ General examination of the ankle and heel is made by the doctor to establish any cause of pain.
+The doctor makes a general examination of the ankle and heel to establish any cause of pain.
 Many foot problems are apparent from a simple foot examination.
-This includes an inspection for any swelling on the ankle, abnormal skin texture, color change and any other inborn visible deformity in the ankle region.
-An essential thing in this regard is to check the range of motion at ankle joint.
-Watching you stand and walk will also help make a diagnosis.
+This includes an inspection for any swelling on the ankle, abnormal skin texture, color change, and any other inborn visible deformity in the ankle region.
+An essential thing in this regard is to check the range of motion at the ankle joint.
+Watching you stand and walk will also help you make a diagnosis.
 Although X-rays are not very important in this scenario, they can be taken if your doctor suspects a bone fracture due to stress or trauma or if there are any abnormalities related to the ankle joint.